 - D) That guy we all hate;

-- E) Whether multiple choice exams should have four or five answer options AND IT GOT UGLY.
+- E) Whether multiple-choice exams should have four or five answer options AND IT GOT UGLY!

 Here is another photo of us, in case you think the first one was faked like the moon landing.
 (Just kidding!
 Feminists hate humor, so I can understand if you took that too seriously.)

-Ok, so, perchance I have proven to you with my lengthy and sophisticated exposition that feminists don’t hate science or at least some feminists don’t hate science, and that Run-D.M.C. supports our cause.
+Ok, so, perchance I have proven to you with my lengthy and sophisticated exposition that feminists don’t hate science or at least some feminists don’t hate science, and that Run-D.M.C. sign supports our cause.
 But does that mean that feminists love science?
 Here’s where the nuances get started being nuancey.
-Most of the feminists I know do not hate science but many don’t love science either: we (the feminists, and luckily I’ve been elected to speak on behalf of all people all the time) are passionate about science; we want science to be better; we know science has done, is doing, and will do really problematic things and we want people to understand that science – like every single other thing that human people do, except for milkshake-making – is not neutral but political.
+Most of the feminists I know do not hate science but many don’t love science either: we (the feminists, and luckily I’ve been elected to speak on behalf of all people all the time) are passionate about science; we want science to be better; we know that science has done, is doing, and will do really problematic things and we want people to understand that science – like every single other thing that human people do, except for milkshake-making – is not neutral but political.
 That’s right!
 WE THINK SCIENCE IS POLITICAL AND WE DON’T CARE WHO KNOWS IT!
 Well, in fact, we do care who knows it but in the sense that everyone should know it.
 Why?
 Because it’s true.

 I also get that, if you’re a scientist, you might be thinking: how could anyone be more of an expert on whether science is political than me?
 Doing science isn’t the same as doing scholarship about science though.
 Another way to think of this is that scientists do science, but science studies folks study science.
 Sort of like, if you have a car, you drive it somewhere.
 You may enjoy it.
 You may know a fair bit about your car.
-But if you need to really know something about your car or fix it, you ask an auto-mechanic or a vehicular scholar (I totally made “vehicular scholar up) (see my post here on this called “I’m Made of Particles, so I’m a Particle Physics Expert!”).
+But if you really need to know something about your car or fix it, you ask an auto-mechanic or a vehicular scholar (I totally made “vehicular scholar up) (see my post here on this called “I’m Made of Particles, so I’m a Particle Physics Expert!”).
 In other words, value expertise, which is (at least partly) what the Science March is all about, eh?

 Maybe you’re like: I’m done with reading!
-Maybe you think feminists hate everything but really you hate feminism!
+Maybe you think feminists hate everything but really, you hate feminism!
 Ok.
 Fair enough, no more reading.
 Instead, I think you should watch this: an incredibly smart, thoughtful, and engaging speaker on the official line-up at the Ann Arbor Science March.
-I know we all hate watching video clips-what?
-That’s just me?
+I know we all hate watching video clips-what, that’s just me?
 Most people like watching video clips?
 Oh!
 Ok, we’re good then.
 Because this is a 7-minute clip of Yiran (Emily) Liu, a University of Michigan Honors Program Student with a major in Cellular and Molecular Biology, and a minor in Law, Justice, and Social Change explaining everything you need to know about this post: why feminists science so hard.